Asheq/public-notes/vim/operations.md

 - `cw` and `cW` are special OPERATIONS: the `w` is treated like an `e`

+- There are two general exceptions to how MOTIONS work: http://vimdoc.sourceforge.net/htmldoc/motion.html#exclusive

-- Confusing NOTE: When text that is operated on is placed in a register (e.g., via a yank or delete), sometimes it includes a newline but this is not always related to anything else, e.g., whether the MOTION or TEXT OBJECT is linewise/charwise or inclusive/exclusive.
+- Confusing NOTE: When text that is operated on is placed in a register (e.g., via a yank or delete), sometimes it includes a newline but this is not always related to anything else, e.g., whether the MOTION or TEXT OBJECT is LINEWISE/CHARWISE or INCLUSIVE/EXCLUSIVE.
 This is confusing.
 Example: `yas` when there is only one sentence on the line vs when there are multiple sentences on the line.